Curs3W4ll/Dotfiles/.github/ISSUE_TEMPLATE/coming-next.md

 A clear and concise description of what you are planning to do to implement this new feature.

 **What needs to be done?**
-Description list of things that need to be done to help work on this and consider this feature as implemented.
+- [ ] List of things that need to be done to help work on this and consider this feature as implemented.
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.